uqlibrary/fez-frontend/README.md

 ### Unit testing

-Jest is used as testing tool for unit tests
+Jest is used as testing tool for unit tests.
+Any HTMl markup is to be tested with snapshots.

-TODO: test commands...
+- install jest `npm install jest -g`
+- run tests `npm test`

 ### E2E testing
 [Nightwatch.js](http://nightwatchjs.org/) is used to run end to end tests.